NeuroML and spatially detailed cells¶

 Using these rate formulae, we can specify various types of ion channel gate dynamics.

-Every sort of <gate> in an <ionChannel> must specify the following attributes:
+<gate> in an <ionChannel> must specify the following attributes:identifying name for the gate and its activation variable;multiplicity as

 The most common model for a gate assigns two possible states for it: either Open or Closed.
 In that case, one can consider \(x\), the fraction of gates of a certain type in an ion channel population that are open; it follows that \(1 - x\) of all such gates are closed.
 Hence, the state of that gate population is captured in just one number x, commonly called the “activation” or “gate variable”.